-Students with an unpaid balance greater than \$250.00 may not register for the following semester until their account is paid in full or is in an active financial arrangement to pay the balance by the end of the current semester for which the costs were incurred.
-The registration hold serves as an alert mechanism so that the student contact the Business Office to resolve their account balance while the student is still enrolled and is eligible for financing options.
+Students with an unpaid balance greater than \$250.00 may not register for courses until their account is paid in full or is in an active payment plan.
+Holds preventing students from registering for courses in a current semester may only be lifted with approval from the Provost and the registration does not increase the outstanding student account balance.

+The registration hold serves as an alert mechanism so that the student contacts the Business Office to resolve their account balance while the student is still enrolled and is eligible for financial aid.

 Transcripts may be held for students not eligible for Title IV aid.

+The above policy does not apply to Dual Credit or Professional Development students.
+Registration and transcript holds are effective for any balance past the payment due date.